-- Students state their own opinion when evaluating.

-- Students give a single, basic reason in favour of their own opinion.

-- Students show an awareness that other points of view might exist on the issue.

-- Students' answers

-whilst evaluating

-make reference to

-only one or two of our

-evaluating questions.

-Students opt for the

-most accessible

-evaluating questions

-at each opportunity.

-- Students typically offer few, basic reasons in support of their own opinions on why something: might be good or true.

-- Students can offer a basic response to challenges to their opinion.

-- •
+- Students state their own opinion when evaluating. - Students give a single, basic reason in favour of their own opinion. - Students show an awareness that other points of view might exist on the issue. - Students' answers whilst evaluating make reference to only one or two of our evaluating questions.
+Students opt for the most accessible evaluating questions at each opportunity. - Students typically offer few, basic reasons in support of their own opinions on why something: might be good or true; might help someone understand the world or grow as a person; or might improve someone morally. - Students can give a basic response to challenges to their own opinion. - Students can support their opinion on whether something would be enjoyable to experience with a few, basic reasons.

 - Students' answers whilst evaluating make reference to a limited set of evaluating questions.
-Students occasionally opt for more challenging evaluating questions when given the opportunity. - Students typically offer clear reasons in support of their own opinions on why something: might be good or true; might help someone understand the world or grow as a person; or might improve someone morally. - Students can give a clear response to challenges to their own opinion.
+Students occasionally opt for more challenging evaluating questions when given the opportunity. - Students typically offer a limited range of clear reasons in support of their own opinions on why something: might be good or true; might help someone understand the world or grow as a person; or might improve someone morally. - Students can give a clear response to challenges to their own opinion. - Students can support their opinion on whether something would be enjoyable to experience with a limited range of clear reasons. - Students occasionally express an opinion on different interpretations of an issue.

 - Students' answers whilst evaluating make reference to a range of evaluating questions.
-Students often opt to challenge themselves with more difficult evaluating questions. - Students typically offer a range of clear reasons in support of their own opinions on why something: might be good or true; might help someone understand the world or grow as a person; or might improve someone morally. - Students can give a detailed response to challenges to their own opinion. - Students can support their opinion on whether something would be enjoyable to experience. - Students might express an opinion on different interpretations of an issue.
+Students often opt to challenge themselves with more difficult evaluating questions. - Students typically offer a range of detailed reasons in support of their own opinions on why something: might be good or true; might help someone understand the world or grow as a person; or might improve someone morally. - Students can give a detailed response to challenges to their own opinion. - Students can support their opinion on whether something would be enjoyable to experience with a range of detailed reasons. - Students often express an opinion on different interpretations of an issue.